feipeng-huang/feipeng-huang.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate working with [Nathan Senner](http://www.sennerlab.com/) in the Department of Environmental Conservation at the University of Massachusetts Amherst.
-My research aims to understand how local conditions, predation risk, and the shorebird community shape the movement behavior and success of Hudsonian Godwit chicks.
-I feel incredibly lucky to spend my summers on the subarctic shorebird breeding grounds and to contribute to long-term studies of shorebird migration, demography, and breeding success.
+My research aims to understand how local conditions, predation risk, and interactions with the broader shorebird community shape the movement behavior and success of Hudsonian Godwit chicks.
+I feel incredibly lucky to conduct fieldwork on the subarctic shorebird breeding grounds and to contribute to long-term studies of shorebird migration, demography, and breeding biology.

 <p align="center">
   <img src="/images/HUGO_for_web.jpg" alt="Hudsonian Godwit chick" width="500">